VTEX Design System

 Some of our references of mature enterprise Design Systems.

-Typography and color palette were straightforward, they were drawn from the new Brand System.
-The rest of the styles came directly from Tachyons, which bootstrapped us with a solid foundation on which we could iterate later.
+Typography, spacing, grids and color palette were the first items to cross off the list.
+For these main foundations we drawn inspiration from the recently designed Brand System.
+The rest of the styles came directly from Tachyons, our chosen CSS Framework, which bootstrapped us with a solid foundation on which we could iterate later.

-This was new for everyone, who have been working with other tools like Sketch and Adobe XD.
+When we started this project Figma was the new kid on the block.
+The VTEX Design Team have been using Sketch for years, but at that time it lacked any support for Design Systems or even collaborative work.
 I quickly got very excited about Figma, so I took the initiative of learning everything I could about it and organizing workshops in the company to have everybody onboard.
-I’m also continually helping others and sharing good practices.
+With everyone’s buy in, I started building our new UI Kit in Figma, and I’m also continually helping others and sharing good practices.

 It was very important from the very beginning to structure frequent meetings to discuss ideas and work on issues.
 These rituals provided a steady heartbeat to keep the project alive.